ferrouswheel/tenet/README.md

 * People will have personal "smart" devices connected to the internet for a large proportion of the time.
-* Centralisation of societies social connections, meta data, and our own personal interactions with friends will become more politicised.
-We will want to assert some control over just who has access to our relationship data.
+* Centralisation of society's social connections, meta-data, and our own personal interactions with friends will become more politicised.
+We will want to assert some control over just who has access to our relationship and communication data.

 It would be nice if this became true: